mmuggli/valouev_optmap_alignment/README.md

                    double _lo_fr_thresh); //the size thresh below which the

-as seen in these lines of code:
+as seen in these lines of code (currently you must edit the code and recompile):

     ovlp/ovlp.cc:    scoring_params sp(.2,1.2,.9,7,17.43,0.58, 0.0015, 0.8, 1, 3);
     fit/fit_mols_and_store_als.cc:  scoring_params sp(0.2,2,1,5,17.43,0.579, 0.005, 0.8, 3, 1); //scoring parameters